marriott-library/MaRMAT-Beta/README.md

 ### 3.2 Dependencies
 - **[Python 3.x](https://docs.python.org/3/)**: Python is a widely used high-level programming language for general-purpose programming.

 - **[Tkinter](https://docs.python.org/3/library/tk.html)**: Tkinter is Python's standard GUI (Graphical User Interface) package.
 It is used to create desktop applications with a graphical interface.
+It is usually included with Python distributions, so no separate installation is required.

+- **[re](https://docs.python.org/3/library/re.html)**: This module provides regular expression matching operations.
+It's a built-in module in Python and doesn't require separate installation.

 - **[pandas](https://pandas.pydata.org/docs/)**: Pandas is a Python library that provides easy-to-use data structures and data analysis tools for manipulating and analyzing structured data, particularly tabular data.
-Pandas can be installed via pip:
-     ``py -m pip install pandas``
+Pandas can be installed using pip in your command line interface: ``py -m pip install pandas``

-*Note: These dependencies are essential for running the Reparative Metadata Audit Tool.
-If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads).
-Tkinter is usually included with Python distributions, so no separate installation is required.*
+*Note: These dependencies are essential for running MaRMAT.
+If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads).*

 ### 3.3 Installation
 No installation is required.
 Simply follow the steps below to download and run the Python script to start the application on your PC.